 Accessible Content Considerations

-– bullet lists instead of lots of text
+– Use bulleted lists instead of lots of text

-– headings: only one H1, nest H2 and H3 properly
+– Headings: there should only be one H1, then nest H2 and H3 properly

-– lowery secondary reading level (70 or higher in Flesch test, as shown in Yoast plugin)
+– Your writing should be a lower secondary reading level (70 or higher in Flesch test, as shown in Yoast plugin)

 – #CapWordsInHashTags because screen readers know to read as separate words